Intelligent conversation on business intelligence.

 Ep.
 3 - Pro Tips From Data Product Managers

-Kevin Smith of NextWave BI and Deanna Glinka of Quorum Software share tips and trade war stories from behind the front lines of data product management.
+This month on our business analytics podcast, Kevin Smith of NextWave BI and Deanna Glinka of Quorum Software share tips and trade war stories from behind the front lines of data product management.

 Ep.
 2 - Data Security